IQ404/study-notes/README.md

 ## Vertex Buffer

-It is an array of memory in GPU (in VRAM) to be processed by shader.
+It is an array of memory on GPU (in VRAM) to be processed by shader.

 ```cpp
 int positions[6] = {-0.5,-0.5f,  0.0f,0.5f,  0.5f,-0.5f};